SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/index.md

 You should choose our **Checkout Authentication** integration model if

--   you collect the consumer information needed to complete an order yourself.
+-   you collect the payer information needed to complete an order yourself.
--   you **do not** need consumer information from Swedbank Pay to calculate shipping costs.
+-   you **do not** need payer information from Swedbank Pay to calculate shipping costs.
--   you **do not** have a consumer authentication login.
+-   you **do not** have a strong payer authentication login.
--   you want your payers to access stored payment information in Swedbank Pay Checkout for an easier payment process.
+-   you want your payers to access stored purchase information in Swedbank Pay Checkout for an easier purchase process.

+### Requirements

+-   You need a Checkout agreement to use this product.
+-   You need a data exchange agreement since we receive payer data from you.

+Please contact our [Sales department][contact-sales] regarding these requirements.

 There are two different ways of integrating the Authentication model.
 **Redirect** and **Seamless View**.

-**Redirect** sends the consumer to a Swedbank Pay page where we handle the authentication and payment process.
-The consumer will be redirected back to you when the purchase is completed or if the consumer aborts the payment.
+**Redirect** sends the consumer to a Swedbank Pay page where we handle the authentication and purchase process.
+The payer will be redirected back to you when the purchase is completed or if the payer aborts the purchase.
 The payment page will be styled by Swedbank Pay.

-With **Seamless View**, the consumer stays at your site, and you initiate the Swedbank Pay authentication and payment module in an iframe.
+With **Seamless View**, the payer stays at your site, and you initiate the Swedbank Pay authentication and payment module in an iframe.
 The checkin and payment component will be styled by Swedbank Pay.